RECOMMENDED FOR YOU:X

 DIY: Beat the Heatwave by Making Your Own Air Conditioner

 Martha and the Vandellas were on the right track — heatwaves can definitely tear you apart.
-The current temperature in NYC has our “heads in a haze“, and being as energy conscious as we are, we’re torn between being unbearably hot or turning on the electricity-eating AC.
+The current temperature in parts of the US has our “heads in a haze“, and being as energy conscious as we are, we’re torn between being unbearably hot or turning on the electricity-eating AC.
 Well, we just might have a wonderful compromise — a DIY AC that you can make out of inexpensive and readily available materials!

 According to the US Department of Energy a typical window air conditioner will use about 10 times as much electricity as a fan — sometimes more, sometimes less, depending on the size of your AC and fan.
 Generally speaking, a fan is much more energy efficient.
 Although we’re not sure that this homemade AC will cool you down as much as an AC unit would, it’s definitely better than a simple breeze.
 It works on the idea that if you pump cold water through tubing in front of the fan it will immediately cool the air blowing on your steaming face.